emmajanedrews/base-template/_posts/2017-09-22-whats-working-now---how-do-you-know-if-you-need-a-new-price.md

 Welcome to another episode of “What’s Working Now!”&nbsp;

-I’m recording live from our new listing at 4550 Klingle St. NW at Wesley Heights.
-I’m excited to announce that we are now sponsored by The Current Newspapers.&nbsp;
+I’m recording live from our new listing at 4550 Klingle St. NW at Wesley Heights.&nbsp;

 I also want to discuss one of the smartest things a seller can do: price reductions. &nbsp;